Cinnamon Jumbles with Browned Butter Icing

 • Preheat oven to 400˚F (200˚C).

-• Use an ice cream scoop or two spoons to drop 1 tablespoon of dough per cookie onto a baking sheet.
+• Scoop and bake: Cover the baking sheet with parchment paper, a silicone baking mat, or lightly grease it.
+Use an ice cream scoop or two spoons to drop 1 tablespoon of dough per cookie onto a baking sheet.
 For larger cookies, use 2-3 tablespoons of dough.
-Cover the baking sheet with parchment paper, a silicone baking mat, or lightly grease it.

-• Melt 1/2 cup (114 g) unsalted butter (do not substitute margarine) in a small skillet using low heat on the stove till golden brown.
+• Make the Icing: Melt 2 tablespoons unsalted butter in a small skillet using low heat on the stove till golden brown.
 Be careful not to burn.
 (If any solids turn black, start over.)
 Remove from heat and let cool slightly.

 Nutrition